-Executive Board members are affiliated to the Nestlé Pension Plan in Switzerland like all other employees.
-The Plan was changed from a defined contribution plan with a retirement pension objective to a Swiss-type defined contribution plan in 2013.
-In 2018, the Nestlé Pension Plan was adapted to reflect the lower interest rate environment and the increase in life expectancy.
-The Heads of Zone North America and of Zone Greater China are also affiliated to the local pension plans.
+Executive Board members are affiliated to the Nestlé Pension Plan in Switzerland like all other employees, except for the Head of Operations, who is affiliated to the Expatriate Swiss Life Pension Plan in Switzerland, and the Chief Communications Officer.
+The Heads of Zone North America and of Zone Greater China are also affiliated to the local pension plans, as are the Chief Communications Officer and the Head of Operations, who remained on US pension plans in line with Nestlé's Corporate Expatriation Policy.
 The employer's contributions for future pension benefits are included in the compensation amount.